m-alcon/kernels-JGMA/README.md

     }
 ```

 Look at *test.cc* for more examples.
-It has been the file used to test all kernels.
+It is the file used to test all kernels.